Guibi1994/Urban-quality-in-pandemic-times/README.md

 We finally selected a mimum of 6 active months (out of 12), and a minimun of 30 TK each months for indiviudals to be considered part of the study.
 Evidently this could couse several issues when calculating neighborhood average exposure time, however if we weighted the amount of TK per individual when computing exposure time it could probably acount for some of this bias.
 In this way, the initial sample size was  10,008 individuals, wich acount for 1,8% of the individuals from the original data-set and 13% of the inital TK (16.5 millons of TK).

 ![alt text](https://github.com/Guibi1994/Urban-quality-in-pandemic-times/blob/main/3.%20Graficas/01.%20Average%20monthly%20TK%20per%20samlped%20user.png)

 #### 1.2.
 Residence and neighborhood representativeness

+The next step consisted in determining each indiviuals place of residence

 #### 1.3.
 Geographic extension